Lockerbie bombing suspect to make first court appearance on Monday in Washington | KRDO

 Authorities in the US and Scotland announced Sunday that the suspect, Abu Agila Mohammad Mas’ud Kheir Al-Marimi, is now in US custody.
 The US charged Al-Marimi for his alleged involvement in the bombing two years ago, a spokesman for the UK Crown Office and Prosecutor Fiscal Service told CNN.

-Al-Marimi is expected to be arraigned at 1 p.m.
-ET at a federal court in Washington.
+Al-Marimi is expected to be arraigned later Monday at a federal court in Washington.

 He had been in custody in Libya for unrelated crimes when he was charged by the Justice Department two years ago.